 Additionally, data from the National Weight Control Registry shows that people who decrease their weigh-in frequency tend to regain any weight they’ve lost.

 Not everyone is for daily weigh-ins, however.
 Some weight loss experts are of the opinion that we can start identifying our self-worth with the number on the scale.
 For such people, it can be more beneficial to pay attention to waist size and the fit of their clothing.

 Weigh yourself at the same time, in the same state of undress, each day.
 Most fitness and weight loss experts agree that the best time to weigh-in is in the morning when we typically weigh the least.
 Weighing in after exercising can be inaccurate as some of the perceived weight loss could be water loss.

 Note your weight loss in a diary.
 Alternatively, buy a Wi-Fi-enabled scale that will record your progress then send it to an app or website.

 A digital scale will also track your Body Mass Index (BMI), which is a measure of weight in relation to height, and your body fat percentage.
 Keep in mind, though, that your BMI will decrease far more slowly than your weight.
 Also, according to the experts, body fat measurements are not always accurate.

-There is no definitive answer to the question, how often should you weigh yourself when trying to lose weight.
+So, how often should you weigh yourself when trying to lose weight?
 If daily weigh-ins will help to keep you accountable, weigh yourself daily.
 Don’t forget that weight fluctuations are inevitable.
 If seeing the number on the scale go up will drive you crazy, stick with weekly weigh-ins.